Andrew & Kate Woods of Redhill

 Joe, as he was always known, the eldest child of Andrew and Kate, had tuberculosis and went to a special school.
 He trained as a boot-maker and had his own business in a workshop which his father had built in the back garden.
 He married Annie Lashmar in Q3 1912 and then moved the business to a shop next to the railway bridge at 1 Hatchlands Road, Redhill.
 They had a son, Tom, who was said to have been a Major in the army during the Second World War, after which he joined the family business which he continued to run after Joe died.
 Joe had two houses, one he lived in and one he let.
 Kelly’s directories from 1942 show him as a boot repairer at 1 Hatchlands Road until 1956 and also at 22 Albert Road North until 1959.
 Joe was still in Albert Road North in 1961 and his death was registered in Worthing in 1968.
 His sister Marjorie thought the family might have been ostracised by the rest of the Woods, possibly because they did not like his wife.

 William was an engineer for the East Surrey Traction Company.
 They sent him to Canada for a while to work on the construction of the Canadian Pacific Railway.
 He built his own car from scratch.
 He married Nell, who was the daughter of a market gardener near Kenilworth (they used to supply Covent Garden).
 William, of 2 North Road, South Park Reigate, died on 27 January (1924?), aged 40, following an operation for appendicitis, and was buried in Reigate.
-Nell continued to live there until at least 1959 according to Kelly’s directories.
+Nell continued to live there until she died in 1958.
 They had three sons; Bill, Reg, and Wilfred.
 Bill and Reg were both engineers in the merchant navy.

 Reg served on the Rangitiki (New Zealand Shipping Co) during the war and was on the 'Jervis Bay' convoy in 1940.
 Returning to his ship after leave he was drowned in Avonmouth dock, Bristol, during a night-time air-raid (registered Q1 1941).